Skip to footer content

 Through conformance to the JSON-RPC standard, StreamJsonRpc facilitates smooth integration in diverse contexts by fostering interoperability between C# applications and services built in other languages that support JSON.

-Along with these main features, there are some bonus features past the JSON-RPC spec which includes features such as support for compact binary serialization and dynamic client proxy.
+Along with these main features, there are some bonus features past the JSON-RPC spec which include features such as support for compact binary serialization and dynamic client proxy.

 A client and a server must be set up in order to create and configure StreamJsonRpc in a C# application.
 The detailed instructions for each part are provided below: